 Priority Bill Needs Your Help

 The NFOA has spent the last 3 years tirelessly working with the Legislature to pass a Victims Protection Act in Nebraska, which some have called the Castle Doctrine.
 In past years, we’ve been blocked by the stubborn resistance from several liberal senators on the Judiciary Committee who choose to protect criminals over victims.
 But this year will be different.
 This year, we have a new bill introduced: LB 804, and we see this bill making it out of the Judiciary Committee, to the floor for a general vote, and ultimately passing.

 Our approach this year is much more aggressive.
 As an NFOA member, you know that we’ve launched ProtectVictimsNow.org, a website dedicated to educating Nebraska voters on the Victim Protection Act.
 But we need to reach Nebraskans who haven’t joined the NFOA yet.
 We need them to call and write their senators, just like you have been doing.
 So to reach them, we have prepared a radio ad ready to air on stations throughout Nebraska to call those Nebraskans to action and join you and I in working to get the Victims Protection Act passed.

-The position we take to the Legislature and lobby for is what you our members tell use to take.
+The position we take to the Legislature and lobby for is what our members tell us to take.
 Take the legislative survey here.

 To participate in discussions of these bills please join us in the forums.